National Shrine of St Therese: History

 Fr.
 Terry Sempowski, then Director of the Little Flower Society, oversaw the design and construction, trying to be faithful to Carmelite spirituality and her “little way.”
 The Shrine building was dedicated on November 1, 1987.

 In 1999–2000, the Carmelites sponsored the tour of the Relics of St. Therese throughout North America, with the leadership of Fr.
 Bob Colaresi, O. Carm.
-Tremendous crowds met her everywhere, and especially at the National Shrine in Darien.
+Large crowds met her everywhere, and especially at the National Shrine in Darien.
 This amazing experience opened the doors to more and more people coming to daily Mass and other events on campus.
 A decision was made to expand the Shrine and double its capacity, to meet the needs of the people coming.
 The expanded Shrine was blessed in February 2002.

 A generous gift from the Margie & Robert E. Petersen Foundation allowed the Society of the Little Flower to begin construction on a new Shrine building based on the design of Charles Vincent George Architects.
 The new building is located adjacent to the current Shrine Museum.
 Work on the new Shrine was completed in 2018.
 The larger building houses a number of devotional stations for Carmelite saints and can accommodate large groups of worshipers in the Shrine sanctuary.

+The Shrine of the Infant Jesus of Prague is a part of the National Shrine of St. Therese.

-Shrine Museum
+Museum

 The National Shrine museum is a rich treasury of relics and memorabilia of St. Therese.
 It contains the largest and most complete collection of Little Flower objects outside of Lisieux, France.

 Highlights of the National Shrine Museum include several first-class relics of St. Therese, photographs of her, paintings of scenes from her life, a special Prayer Gazebo, and a full-sized exact replica of her convent cell which includes several second-class relics.
 Video screens explain everything in the museum.

 A part of the National Shrine Museum is a huge stain-glass window that beautifully and artistically depicts the journey of the soul to God, modeled on St. John of the Cross’ Ascent of Mount Carmel.
 St. Therese’s spiritual journey is very parallel to St. John of the Cross’ teachings.

 On the side of the National Shrine Museum is a massive wood carving of the life of St. Therese.
 It tells her whole life story in a visual and beautiful way.
 It is the largest wood carving of a religious nature in the United States.

 As St. Therese was a Carmelite contemplative cloistered Nun, she was dedicated to Our Lady of Mount Carmel, the patroness of the Carmelites.
 Our Lady of Mount Carmel is the patroness of Contemplatives and teaches us as “our sister in faith” to be present to our life where God reveals His great, ever-present love and presence.
 The National Shrine Museum features a large collection of Our Lady of Mount Carmel statues from around the world.